Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 finding is important in terms of policy design as it provides additional evidence that more needs to be done to promote cycling amongst the most disadvantaged in society (Christie, 2011).
-The study provides strong support to a conclusion derived from qualitative analysis that "care needs to be taken to also develop interventions in lower-income areas" (Aldred and Jungnickel, 2014).
+The study supports the conclusion that "care needs to be taken to also develop interventions in lower-income areas" (Aldred and Jungnickel, 2014).

-An unexpected finding that merits further analysis was the strong negative relationship between people driving to work in 2001 and growth in cycling.
+An unexpected finding that merits further analysis was that the most powerful predictor of change in cycling was the proportion of people driving to work in 2001.
-We can speculate that the result may be linked to confounding factors such as average distances between home and work locations.
+We can speculate about why this may be.
+The result may be linked to confounding factors such as average distances between home and work locations, for example.
-The strength of the correlation provides some evidence that cars and bicycles can be seen in ecological terms as 'species' in direct competition (Lovelace et al.,2011).
+In any case strength of the relationship supports the idea that cars and bicycles can be seen in ecological terms as 'species' in direct competition (Lovelace et al.,2011).
 The policy implication of this finding is that in some cases the best way to promote active travel from a health perspective may be to implement policies discouraging car use (Jacobsen et al., 2009).

-There are limitations to study inherent to the methodology and use of administrative zones as the unit of analysis.
-The focus on reported cycling to work as the dependent variable is problematic because cycling to work is not an either/or decision but something that can vary widely, from every day to a few times per month (Stinson and Bhat, 2004).
+The limitations of the study relate to its methodology and use of administrative zones as the unit of analysis.
+Focussing on reported cycling to work as the dependent variable is problematic because cycling to work is not an either/or decision but something that can vary widely, from every day to a few times per month (Stinson and Bhat, 2004).
 Such subtleties are simply